asingh272024S/asingh272024S.github.io/docs/index.md

 ![checklistdars](https://hackmd.io/_uploads/H1yoMgm61e.png)

-The checklist is a more detailed breakdown of your degree requirements, helping you track what you've completed and what still needs to be done:
+The checklist provides a more detailed breakdown of your degree requirements, helping you track what you've completed and what still needs to be done:

 * Green checkmark: Completed requirements.
 No further action is needed.
 * Blue box with "...": Courses in progress.
 These will be marked as complete once you successfully finish the semester.